Alternative names for diabetes mellitus

 What causes diabetes mellitus?

-Insulin is a hormone produced by the beta cells of the islets of Langerhans in the pancreas in response to the intake of food.
+Insulin is a hormone produced by the beta cells within the pancreas in response to the intake of food.
 The role of insulin is to lower blood sugar (glucose) levels by allowing cells in the muscle, liver and fat to take up sugar from the bloodstream that has been absorbed from food and store it away as energy.
-In type 1 diabetes (or insulin-dependent diabetes mellitus), the insulin-producing cells are destroyed and the body is not able to produce any insulin.
+In type 1 diabetes (or insulin-dependent diabetes mellitus), the insulin-producing cells are destroyed and the body is not able to produce insulin naturally.
 This means that sugar is not stored away but is constantly released from energy stores giving rise to high sugar levels in the blood.
 This in turn causes dehydration and thirst (because the high glucose ‘spills over’ into the urine and pulls water out of the body at the same time).
 To exacerbate the problem, because the body is not making insulin it ‘thinks’ that it is starving so does everything it can to release even more stores of energy into the bloodstream.
-So, if left untreated, patients become increasingly unwell, lose weight, and develop a condition called diabetic ketoacidosis, which is due to the excessive release of acidic energy stores and causes severe metabolic consequences.
+So, if left untreated, patients become increasingly unwell, lose weight, and develop a condition called diabetic ketoacidosis, which is due to the excessive release of acidic energy stores and causes severe changes to how energy is used and stored in the body.

-In ‘type 2 diabetes’ (accounting for 90% of all diabetes) the beta cells of the islets of Langerhans do not stop making insulin completely, but the insulin produced does not work properly so it struggles to store away the sugar found in the blood.
+In ‘type 2 diabetes’ (accounting for 90% of all diabetes) the beta cells do not stop making insulin completely, but the insulin produced does not work properly so it struggles to store the sugar found in the blood.
 As a consequence, the pancreas has to produce more insulin to compensate for this reduction in insulin function.
-This is termed as insulin resistance.
-Insulin resistance is linked to obesity.
+This is called insulin resistance and is commonly linked to obesity.
 This type of diabetes is seen more commonly over the age of 40 years but can occur at any age.

 What are the signs and symptoms of diabetes mellitus?